lshapz/rails-dynamic-request-readme-web-0916/README.md

 ## Code Implementation

-In order to setup a dynamic request feature, we will start by writing a test to verify that the page exists:
+To setup a dynamic request feature, we will start by writing a test to verify that the page exists:

 ```ruby
 # spec/features/post_spec.rb